Student Code of Conduct

 F. Complicity in Academic Dishonesty:

-Definition: Helping or attempting to help another to commit an act of academic dishonesty, such as those acts noted above.
+Definition: Intentionally helping or attempting to help another to commit an act of academic dishonesty, such as those acts noted above.
 Collaboration and sharing information are characteristics of academic communities.
 These become violations when they involve dishonesty.
 Students should seek clarification when in doubt.

 Forsyth Tech is committed to ensuring, as far as possible, that each employee and student enjoy safe and healthful work and/or study conditions.
 To this end, the College offers the following information for students and employees.

 Persons who know or have a reasonable basis for believing that they have an infectious/communicable disease that may pose a threat to others have an obligation to conduct themselves in accordance with such knowledge so as to protect themselves and others.
-Accordingly, employees should report this information to the Vice President for Human Resources and Administrative Services and students should report to the Vice President of Student Success Services.
-All information will be kept confidential except to those persons determined by the Vice President for Human Resources and Administrative Services and the Vice President of Student Success Services, as having a need to know.
+Accordingly, employees should report this information to the Human Resources director, and students should report to the vice president of Student Services.
+All information will be kept confidential except to those persons determined by the Human Resources director and vice president of Student Services, as having a need to know.
 These persons will be informed after the individual is advised that such action will be taken.

 Drug use and abuse by students have become major concerns in our society.
 These problems are extremely complex with no easy solutions.
 Drug use may impair the well-being of all students and the educational environment and may lead to damage of Forsyth Tech property.

-Therefore, it is the procedure of Forsyth Tech that the unlawful manufacture, distribution, possession or use of a controlled substance is prohibited while on Forsyth Tech grounds.
+Therefore, it is the policy of Forsyth Tech that the unlawful manufacture, distribution, possession or use of a controlled substance is prohibited while on Forsyth Tech grounds.